 In the role of boyfriend Bob Blake we see the completely unknown, but very prolific, Terry Frost, who appeared in over 230 films, serials or TV shows between the Forties and the Sixties.
-He mostly played uncredited bit parts or small roles, as he did in the serials Batman (1943, review), Captain America (1945), Superman (1948, review), Bruce Gentry (1949), Atom Man vs. Superman (1950), Mysterious Island, Captain Video, Master of the Stratosphere (both 1951) and The Lost Planet (1953).
-He turned up in an uncredited role as a policeman in The Creature with the Atom Brain (review) in 1955, appeared on the Adventures of Superman TV show in 1953 and 1957 and in the TV show Science Fiction Theatre as Deputy Terry in the episode Killer Tree in 1957.
+He mostly played uncredited bit parts or small roles, as he did in the serials Batman (1943, review), Captain America (1944, review), Superman (1948), Bruce Gentry (1949), Atom Man vs. Superman (1950), Mysterious Island, Captain Video, Master of the Stratosphere (both 1951) and The Lost Planet (1953).
+He turned up in an uncredited role as a policeman in The Creature with the Atom Brain in 1955 (review), appeared on the Adventures of Superman TV show in 1953 and 1957 and in the TV show Science Fiction Theatre as Deputy Terry in the episode Killer Tree in 1957.

-True horror fans will recognise the name Glenn Strange, the huge man who played monsters in a number of B movies in the forties, and even shouldered the role of the Frankenstein monster in House of Frankenstein (1944) and House of Dracula (1945).
+True horror fans will recognise the name Glenn Strange, the huge man who played monsters in a number of B movies in the forties, and even shouldered the role of the Frankenstein monster in House of Frankenstein (1944) and House of Dracula (1945, review).
 In this film Strange is demoted to evil henchman with very little to do, and doesn’t make much of an impression.
 In the role of Lawrence’s butler we see Alexander Pollard, who made a whole career out of playing butlers, waiters and valets, including The Invisible Man Returns (1940, review) – you can even spot him as a croupier in Casablanca (1942).
 Sam Flint in the small role as the helpful Dr. Adams was a character actor (not) known from numerous westerns and crime dramas.
-He also had a few bit-parts in the sci-fi tinged serials The Fighting Devil Dogs (1938), Batman (1943), The Masked Marvel (1943) and the sci-fi movie Red Planet Mars (1952).
+He also had a few bit-parts in the sci-fi tinged serials The Fighting Devil Dogs (1938, review), Batman (1943, review), The Masked Marvel (1943) and the sci-fi movie Red Planet Mars (1952, review).
 He also made a show in the Adventures of Superman TV series in 1952 and 1953.
 The small role of the gorilla is played by ape suit legend, stunt man and actor Ray ”Crash” Corrigan.

 Art director Paul Palmentola thoroughly acquainted himself with B-movie sci-fi over the years to come.
 He moved to serial making, designing sets for Brick Bradford (1947), Superman (1948), Bruce Gentry, Batman and Robin (both 1949), Atom Man vs. Superman (1951), Mysterious Island (1952), Captain Video, Master of the Stratosphere, The Lost Planet (both 1953) and Adventures of Captain Africa, Mighty Jungle Avenger!
 (1954).
-He then turned to films like It Came from Beneath the Sea, Creature with the Atom Brain (both 1955), Earth vs. The Flying Saucers (1956), and last but not least The Giant Claw (1957).
+He then turned to films like It Came from Beneath the Sea (1955, review), Creature with the Atom Brain (1955), Earth vs. The Flying Saucers (1956, review), and last but not least The Giant Claw (1957).